nightingaleproject/vrdr-dotnet/README.md

 ## Project Organization

 ### FhirDeathRecord
 This directory contains a FHIR Death Record library for consuming and producing Standard Death Records.
+This FHIR Death Record library also includes support for converting to and from the Inter-Jurisdictional Exchange (IJE) Mortality format.

 #### Usage
 You can include the library by referencing it in your project configuration, for example (taken from FhirDeathRecord.CLI):